 Structural movement

 Repair Category 1

-Notes There is no evidence of ongoing significant settlement, subsidence or structural movement affecting the property.
-The minor cracking noted is of longstanding.
+Notes At the time of inspection there was no evidence of significant structural movement noted to affect the property within the limits of a single inspection.

 Dampness, rot and infestation

 Repair Category 1

-Notes No evidence of significant dampness, rot or infestation was noted.
-The property has been treated for light woodworm infestations within the roof void in the past and for this we understand that a guarantee is available.
+Notes No evidence of damp, rot or infestation was noted to areas inspected.